captaingroove/oscillator/README.md

 ... and with the following terminal emulators:

 - kitty 0.24.4.
-Add the following lines to with kitty.conf to allow OSC52
+Add this to kitty.conf for allowing OSC52 terminal sequences
-  terminal sequences with no size limits for the clipboard text:
+  with unlimited clipboard text size:

     clipboard_control write-clipboard write-primary read-clipboard read-primary
     clipboard_max_size 0